The Good Bean

-The Good Bean is a snack food company founded by Sarah Wallace and Suzanne Slatcher in 2010, and based in Berkeley, California, USA, specializing in chickpea-based snacks.
+The Good Bean is a snack food company founded by Sarah Wallace and Suzanne Slatcher in 2010, and based in Berkeley, California, U.S., specializing in chickpea-based snacks.
 Its Roasted Chickpea Snacks are "Desi" variety chickpeas, dry roasted and tossed in spices.
 The Fruit & No-Nut Bar is a nut-free variation of the fruit and nut energy bar.

 Acquisitions

 In December 2019, The Good Bean, Inc. announced its acquisition of Beanito's brand of plant-based, protein rich bean snacks.
 Beanito's is best known for its bean chips and vegetable chips.

 Products

 Launched in 2010, The Good Bean Roasted Chickpea Snacks are available in the following flavors: